ha-san-ali/evaluation/docs/documentation/updating-the-kit.md

 ## Updating from version 6 to version 7

-Version 7 of the GOV.UK Prototype Kit is a large change from previous versions.
+Version 7 of the Evaluating Health Products is a large change from previous versions.

 If you have a large old prototype, follow this [guide to backward compatibility](/docs/backwards-compatibility) which lets you update the Prototype Kit without having to rewrite all your pages at once.